Santa Justa Lift in Lisbon

 Halfway between a means of transport and a tourist attraction, the Santa Justa Lift solved Lisbon's challenge of connecting the upper and lower parts of the city.

-The Santa Justa Lift is an elevator in Lisbon and is the fastest way to get from the Baixa neighborhood to the Bairro Alto district.
+The Santa Justa Lift is a lift (elevator) in Lisbon, which serves as the fastest way to get from the Baixa neighborhood to the Bairro Alto district.

-The Lift has a stunning observation deck at the top and offers magnificent views over Baixa.
+The Santa Justa lift has a stunning observation deck at the top and offers magnificent views over Baixa.
 Since it was opened to the public, it has become one of the most popular viewpoints in Lisbon.
+If you're visiting Lisbon and book this Lisbon hills tramcar tour, a ticket to the Santa Justa lift is included!

 Schedule